JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 end
 ```

-It is extraordinarily helpful (and performant!) when working with any collection that has a unique attribute (e.g. Ecto schemas with a primary key):
+It is extraordinarily helpful (and performant) when working with any collection that has a unique attribute (e.g. Ecto schemas with a primary key):

 ```elixir
 users = [%User{}, %User{}, %User{}]